karol11/ltm/docs/intro.md

 ### Although it is not the mandatory property of aggregation, the following rules prevent multiple design flaws:
 *  B should not be mutable.
 Because reference to it can be passed across subsystems, documents and even application boundaries.
 And its modification can cause random unpredictable changes of behavior across all computation platform.
 *  There is one special consideration against mutability of B. Even if it is somewhat mutable (owns invisible to clients caches or performs memoizations), it should not contain mutable aggregation pointers to oneself data type.
 This rule prevents loops in ownership graphs.
-*  Aggregation is strong ownership policy, so even immutable shared objects should utilize weak references in every scenarios not assuming ownership (listeners are always weak references).
+*  Aggregation is a strong ownership policy, so even immutable shared objects should utilize weak references in every scenarios not assuming ownership (listeners/subscribers are always weak references).

 ### Support in modern programming languages